 Coordination.
 With multiple flights operating in the same area, they should be under control of AWACS on a common frequency (For example DCA CAP’s)

 Space.
-For operations in the enemy airspace it is also recommended to have packages attack in the same general direction, as this will ensure that one direction is safer, and will be used as agress direction.
+For operations in the enemy airspace it is also recommended to have packages attack in the same general direction, as this will ensure that one direction is safer, and will be used as egress direction.
 The concept of operations for the ATO should be visualized on CombatFlite on a threat overlay to identify issues.

 Time.
 Another option is to deconflict operations by time, having one flight or package operating at the same time in the same area.